noBackend/nobackend.org/_posts/2013-11-06-cross-origin-backend.md

 which stores all its data on the user's Dropbox account.
 Thanks to CORS headers (which the Dropbox API supports), your in-browser app can make a cross-origin AJAX request directly to Dropbox, without the need to go through a proxy server.

-Since Dropbox, GoogleDrive have also started supporting CORS headers on their API.
+Like Dropbox, GoogleDrive have also started supporting CORS headers on their API.
 You can use a client-side library like [NimbusBase](http://nimbusbase.com/) to make it easier to access both Dropbox and GoogleDrive, without having to write any XHR requests yourself.